BertrandMarlair/360Extractor/README.md

 - **Flexible Extraction:** Control extraction frequency by Seconds or Frames.
 - **AI Operator Removal:** Automatically detect and mask/remove people (operators) from the footage using YOLOv8.
 - **Batch Processing:** Process multiple heavy (4K-8K) video files efficiently with individual settings.
+- **GUI & CLI:** Use the graphical interface or command-line for automation and scripting.
 - **Cross-Platform:** Built with Python & PySide6 for macOS (Apple Silicon optimized) and Windows.

 ## Installation